1. General Betting Rules

 10.4 If your cash out request is unsuccessful, a message will be shown which gives the reason why and a new cash out value may be offered to you.

-10.5 Winnings from cash out requests are not paid until after market settlement.
+10.5 Winnings from cash out requests are paid out immediately.

-10.6 If you cash out a bet on a market that is ultimately voided, no winnings or losses will be made and only your initial stake will be returned.
+10.6 If you cash out a bet on a market that is ultimately voided, any winnings paid out will be recuperated from your available balance.